grafana/dashboard-spec/README.md

 File names should be in camel case.
 All files referenced as a schema component in a `spec.yml` should begin with a capital letter (PascalCase).

-Everything is either a "panel", "datasource", or "template".
+Most objects are either a "panel", "datasource", or "template".
 Each object's definition should live in its respective directory of the spec version it's modeling.